Nuxfonics/nuxfonics/README.md

 - AI-compatible text processing
 - Cross-language pronunciation recovery
 - Full keyboard compatibility for global usage
 - Compatible with existing languages.
-Can be easily mixed
+Can be easily mixed.

+This results in a Universal Phonetic Writing System that all devices can use.

 Origin of the name